electro-logic/Oscilloscope/README.md

 Rigol oscilloscope support Virtual Instrument Software Architecture (VISA) standard for configuring, programming, and troubleshooting instrumentation systems.

-Graphs are generated with Gnuplot software to avoid reinvent the wheel.
+Graphs are generated with Gnuplot software to avoid reinventing the wheel.
 Data can be analyzed and graphed also with Excel or any software that can open CSV files.
+You can also write some code with C# to post-process CSV data and extrapolate relevant information for your application (ex. velocity profile of a system from the waveform of a revolution detector).

 NI-VISA Run-Time Engine 17.5
 http://www.ni.com/download/ni-visa-run-time-engine/7222/en/